500gGranny Smith apples, approximately 5-6 apples, see notes

 Instructions

-Peel, core and cut the apples into quarters (or eights if they are large).
+Peel, core and cut the apples into quarters (or small pieces if they are large).
 Place them in the Thermomix bowl and chop for 5 sec/speed 4.
 Scrape down the sides of the mixing bowl with a spatula.

 Add the water, lemon juice and caster sugar.
 Cook for 15 min/90°C/reverse/speed 1.

-Blend for 5 sec/speed 4 for a chunky sauce.
-Blend more for a smooth sauce, like a puree.
+Blend for 5 sec/speed 4 for a chunky sauce, or blend a little longer for a smooth purée-style sauce.

 Notes